 orthpoly::chebyshev1(2, sqrt(2)), orthpoly::chebyshev1(3, 8 + I), orthpoly::chebyshev1(1000, 0.3)

-If no integer degree is specified, orthpoly::chebyshev1 returns itself symbolically:
+If the degree of the polynomial is a variable or expression, then orthpoly::chebyshev1 returns itself symbolically:

 If a floating-point value is desired, then a direct call such as